FlowWest/CDECRetrieve/README.md

 data with a single function call.
 CDECRetrieve specifically uses the SHEF download service due to the fact that it is the most robust of the services.
 You can learn more about the SHEF format [here](http://www.nws.noaa.gov/om/water/resources/SHEF_CodeManual_5July2012.pdf).
+CDECRetrieve came to be after trying to download large amounts of data from CDEC for multiple stations.

 # Installation